Current bills affecting animals, the status and what, if any, action is needed (updated Feb. 13, 2014):

 House Bills to support:

 - HB 164: Possession of Animal Fighting Paraphernalia an act that will close down any illicit operations that make or sell animal fighting paraphernalia; from the razor-sharp knives used to make cockfights bloodier, to the conditioning equipment used to prepare dogs to fight.
 Introduced by Rep. Todd Stephens + 55 co-sponsors.
-Status: Passed PA House unanimously, passed Senate Judiciary Committee!
+Status: Passed PA House unanimously, passed Senate Judiciary Committee and second consideration in the Senate!
 Action needed: Ask your State Senator to support.

 - HB 41: Anti-Tethering - Prohibits tethering a dog outside between 10 p.m. and 6 a.m.,in extreme weather; and limits the type of tether which may be used.
 Introduced by Rep. Mario Scavello + 31 co-sponsors.
 Status: Referred to House Judiciary Committee.